Power Rankings: Surging Dodgers make their move

 Week 11 ranking: No. 22

 Andrew McCutchen's resurgence has been a big story recently, but don't overlook that Josh Harrison leads the team's position players in WAR.
 Harrison has been hitting in the .290s or .300s consistently for the last month.
 After totaling 3.6 WAR in the past two seasons, Harrison could post a 5 WAR season in 2017 (his career-high is 5.3 in 2014).
-Harrison's OBP has gotten a boost from 16 hit by pitches (he had 16 from 2014 to 2016 combined). -- John Fisher, ESPN Stats & Information
+Harrison's OBP has gotten a boost from 16 hit by pitches (he had 16 from 2014 to 2016 combined). -- Mark Simon, ESPN Stats & Information

 21. Baltimore Orioles